Nefelim4ag/Marlin/README.md

 When the firmware encounters this command in the code, it outputs data from it to the print progress and the remaining time counter.
 If the time counter is green, then it is receiving data from the **M73** command.
 If the slicer does not support this command or if for some reason the firmware does not meet this command within 3 minutes, then it switches to calculating the progress and the remaining time using the internal method - based on the file size and the number of bytes already read from it.
 In this case, the time counter is a normal gray color.

 ## Version history

+### 07/23/2022
+**v2.0**
+- [Timofey Titovets](https://github.com/Nefelim4ag) updated the Marlin base to the latest version 2.1 with a little help from me
+- work with files on the SD card has been completely transferred to a more modern and convenient file library FatFS
+- fixed the work of the WiFi module - now it correctly gives the status to the Beeprint interface
+- improved utility [MKS_WIFI_PS_upload](https://github.com/Andy-Big/MKS-WIFI_uploader/blob/main_uploader/src/dist/MKS_WIFI_PS_upload.exe) - correct transmission of the file name from PrusaSlicer and the ability to send binary files to the printer
+- added the ability to update the printer firmware via [MKS_WIFI_PS_upload](https://github.com/Andy-Big/MKS-WIFI_uploader/blob/main_uploader/src/dist/MKS_WIFI_PS_upload.exe) - when sending a firmware file named Robin_nano35.bin printer after successfully receiving this file, it will automatically reboot and update the firmware
+- fixed translations into Russian of some settings items
+- applied all the latest changes and bug fixes of the original Marlin up to 07/23/2022

 ### 06/29/2022
 **v1.9.1**